 If you're heavy into video, the EOS M is more than competent: it's a small powerhouse.

 Which brings us to one last thing: lenses.
 The two lenses Canon brought to market with the EOS M are quite decent.
 Small, well made, optically okay, and common focal lengths people like (35mm equivalent, 28-85mm equivalent).
 There are a couple of small EOS EF lenses that also make sense with the EOS M, though remember the 1.6x focal length adjustment of Canon's APS sensors.
 But if you're a true wide angle fan or need a full quiver of matched lenses, you're probably better off looking elsewhere for the time being.

 All in all, the EOS M is a conundrum.
 Like most of the mirrorless cameras, there are compromises being made, though it's a bit surprising as to which ones Canon chose.
 Had this camera came out three years ago (with the Canon sensor of the time), it would have been a certain hit.
 Today, not so much, as there are cameras on the market that beat it at various things.

 I can recommend the EOS M to shooters who aren't in a hurry photographing things that aren't in hurry.
 Its image quality is DSLR-like, after all.
 If "hurry" is any part of your photographic requirements, Canon probably didn't quite make the camera you want.

-Support this site by purchasing your EOS M from:
+Support this site by purchasing your EOS M from this advertiser: